luismasuelli/y402/python/README.md

 ## Usage (endpoint dispatcher)

 The endpoint dispatcher is a kind of worker that should run forever.

+_Please note: This worker relies on having a non-dummy storage manager, both in the payment server and in the worker.
+If there's a mismatch, or the server uses a dummy storage manager (in particular, when not specifying a storage manager at all), then this worker will not batch and send any payment from that server._

-This endpoint performs the following cycle:
+This worker performs the following cycle:

 1. Takes the settled, but not finished, payments _of certain type_.
    This _type_ will match, actually, the `webhook_name=` argument